Soypete/WebServices-in-3-weeks/restful-go/README.md

 ## Helpful links:

-WE will be using `curl` to test the functionality of our endpoints and servers.
-If you have are unfamiliar with `curl` syntax check out these resources:
+We will be using `curl` to test the functionality of our endpoints and servers.
+If you are unfamiliar with the `curl` syntax check out these resources:
 - [Free code camp](https://www.freecodecamp.org/news/how-to-start-using-curl-and-why-a-hands-on-introduction-ea1c913caaaa/)
 - [Curl docs](https://curl.se/docs/manual.html)